-How do Progressive Nitrous Controllers Work?
+How do Progressive Controllers Work?

 Reference: Nitrous Controller, Launch Percentage, Frequency, Hertz, Response Frequency's

-Nitrous Progressive Controller Frequency & Percentage SettingsVirtually all racing nitrous progressive controllers employ a concept known as Pulse Width Modulation (PWM) to electrically control the flow output of nitrous and fuel solenoids.
+Nitrous Oxide Progressive Controller Frequency & Percentage SettingsVirtually all racing N2O progressive controllers systems employ a concept known as Pulse Width Modulation (PWM) to electrically control the flow output of nitrous oxide and fuel solenoids.
 There are two settings that control the electrical pulses to the solenoids.
 Pulse Frequency is how often the unit turns the outputs on in cycles per second, this is called the "Hertz" setting.
 One Hertz (Hz) is to equal one cycle per second, so when we change the Hertz setting, we're adjusting how many times per second the progressive controller fires the solenoid.
 The faster we fire the solenoid, typically the smoother the nitrous output to the engine.

 Once you have it set, the Hertz does not change when the controller ramps the output up from the start percentage to the end percentage.
 Hertz remains constant during the units operation (for most nitrous controllers).
 Here's a chart that shows you the difference in cycle time with the difference Hertz settings.
 Cycle time consists of the time period from when the output goes on and off, to where the next cycle begins.
 At 12Hz, we would have 12 pulses on and off, each lasting .083s.